EthanDawes/EthanDawes/README.md

 ## About me
 - 🧑‍💻 Inventor at heart
-- 📈 Learning how to market
-- 🤖 Interested in AI & robots
-- 🏫 IMSA graduate, studying CS at Purdue
+- 🏫 [IMSA](https://imsa.edu/) graduate, studying CS at [Purdue](https://www.purdue.edu/)

-- 💬 Ask me about anything webdev!
+## Crazy about
+- 📊 Data and the insights it gives (TimeMan, TimeBudget)
+- ⏱️ Productivity (ibid)
+- 🤖 Workflow Automation
+- 🎓 Tools for helping students (ECELabs, gradebook, MathMan, Pleiades, PitchRead, MeetAsOne)
+- 🪩 Planning events as an Resident Assistant and in the [Residence Hall Association](https://housing.purdue.edu/campus-living/get-involved/rha.html)
+- On-device compute and decentralized systems

 ## 🌐 Top languages